Move Out Cleaning Checklist: The Complete Guide to Passing Your Final Inspection and Getting Your Deposit Back

 Step Seven: Final Touch Points

-• Light switches, thermostat, and remote controls.
+• Switches, thermostat, and television controls.

 • Closet shelves and rods.

-• The tops of door frames.
+• The tops of door surrounds.

-Why a Checklist Saves Time (and Deposits)
+Why a Spreadsheet Saves Time (And Deposits)

 Eco-Friendly Move Out Cleaning